SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/gramics/encoded-in-specific-pos/phi-features.md

 #### grouping

-»⟮Grouping number⟯« (my term) is ⟮＿grammatical number＿⟯ encoding ⟮the ＿distributivity＿ ＿semantic feature＿⟯.
+»⟮Grouping number⟯« (my term) is ⟮＿grammatical number＿⟯ encoding ⟮the ＿distributivity＿ ＿semic feature＿⟯.
 The grammemes of ⟮＿grouping number＿⟯ are most commonly ⟮＿singulative＿⟯ and ⟮c_;＿collective＿⟯.
 The »⟮collective⟯« ⟮＿grouping number＿⟯ encodes ⟮[+collective] [+group]⟯.
 The »⟮singulative⟯« ⟮＿grouping number＿⟯ encodes ⟮[-collective] [-group]⟯.